Local Organisations

 Contact Jane Craig on 01934 732487

 This was formed in 1991 by a group who share an interest in gardening.
 Meetings are usually held on the third Thursday of every month, and usually take the form of a talk by a specialist in his or her given subject, or a visit to a garden in the local vicinity.
-The August meeting is held on Saturday and is reserved for The Flower and Vegetable Show .
-This is open to all residents of Compton Bishop, as well as garden club members.
-We welcome all gardeners, novice or experienced.
+New members are always welcome,we are pleased to welcome visitors at the majority of events

 Yoga